 When dealing with claims before these agencies, even small mistakes, such as missing filing deadlines, failing to gather adequate supporting documents, or filing a claim with the wrong agency can be costly.
 Having an experienced federal employee attorney on your side can make all the difference.

 At the Law Office of Aaron D. Wersing we are passionate about helping federal employees with any legal issues they may face.
 If you need help pursuing benefits you are entitled to or protecting your rights against wrongful conduct, contact us today.

 Federal Employee Attorney

 Aaron Wersing is the founder of the Law Office of Aaron D. Wersing.
-His practice specializes in assisting federal employees with a broad array of litigation and transactional matters.
+His practice focuses solely on assisting federal employees in a broad array of litigation and transactional matters.
 Mr. Wersing’s practice includes the evaluation and resolution of a diverse variety of federal employment matters.

 Aaron Wersing is at the very top of every attorney I have met or dealt with.
 He is a patient, pleasant and professional attorney who is mission oriented and dedicated to get the job done.
 He helped me through a very arduous disability process allowing me to keep my self dignity and respect.
 I cannot imagine working with any attorney other than Aaron Wersing when applying for Fers Disability or any other employment & labor, employee benefits or workers compensation issues.- Howard M. | FERS Disability